openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/start.rst

     :term:`Metadata` (i.e. recipes,
-    configuration files, classes, and so forth) and any software you are developing under the control of an SCM system that is compatible with the OpenEmbedded build system is advisable.
+    configuration files, classes, and so forth) and any software you are developing under the control of an SCM system that is compatible with the :term:`OpenEmbedded build system` is advisable.
 Of all of the SCMs supported by BitBake, the Yocto Project team strongly recommends using :ref:`overview-manual/development-environment:git`.
     Git is a distributed system